How to Have an Amazing Christmas, Without Effort or Expense!

 That’s right, in 5 days I moved 8 hours from my home to a new home, threw a birthday party and did Christmas.

 I know Christmas is ages away, but every year I hear of people not being ready, not having the money and getting stressed out.
 It comes at the same time every year, yet more often than not it ends up a stressful and expensive time of year.
-Disclosure, there are a few affiliate links for things I use in this post.

 So here is my lazy guide to Christmas preparations!

-1.)
-Step AWAY from Pinterest!
+1. Step AWAY from Pinterest!

 Stop the comparison to the picture-perfect Pinterest Christmas.
 It’s probably fake, took hours upon hours to stage and the kids were nowhere to be seen when photos were being taken.

 Get real, work out the Christmas you want, relax and have fun!
 Incorporate things you actually want to do or the kids would love such as decorating cookies or going to see the Christmas lights.
 Forget going over the top unless a Pinterest-perfect Christmas is your idea of fun.
 If it is, go for it and have a great time.

 2. Get your Money Sorted!

 I know money is tight in many households.
 Set a budget for Christmas and stick to it.
 How much do you want to or can you afford to spend on Christmas?
 Factor in gifts, food, travel and time off work (especially if you are casual).